 What Are The Best Activities for Stroke Recovery?

 Walking is often the best exercise because it’s a part of everyday life.
-If your mobility is limited, try chair exercises – watch the Move For Life DVD to learn how (call us at 1-877-725-1149 for a free copy).
+If your mobility is limited, try chair exercises – watch the Move For Life DVD to learn how (call us at 8-1-1 for free advice from fitness professionals).
 Doing a little activity each day is the best way to ease back into things.
 As you get stronger and more confident, you can be active for longer periods.

 What Precautions Should I Take?